August 16, 2007 Issue

 Oil Tanker Size

-This image (hi-res version) shows the "Knock Nevis," (also known as the "Jahre Viking"--scroll down for photos).
-Formerly the world's largest supertanker, it is now refitted for storage and offloading.
+This image (hi-res version) shows what was formally the world's largest supertanker.
 Tankers are built so large mostly because as they get bigger, their volume increases faster than their surface area.
 To learn more, visit Oil tankers.

 Login to Comment on this Item